How to Style Your Go-To Hoodie or Sweatshirt for Any Occasion

 For Women:

-- For a sporty outfit, wear a long sleeve hooded sweatshirt over a T-shirt and a pair of joggers or sweatpants.
-Toss on a denim jacket or bomber on top for extra warmth, and style with a pair of vintage-inspired athletic shoes, such as the Nike Air Max sneakers.
+- For a sporty outfit, wear a long-sleeve hooded sweatshirt over a T-shirt and a pair of joggers or tracksuit bottoms.
+Toss a denim jacket or bomber on top for extra warmth, and style with a pair of vintage-inspired athletic shoes, such as the Nike Air Max sneakers.

-- Aim for a monochromatic look with a pair of wide-leg pants and a similarly hued sweatshirt or hoodie for yet another casual style outfit variation.
+- Aim for a monochromatic look with a pair of wide-leg trousers and a similarly hued sweatshirt or hoodie for yet another casual style outfit variation.

 For Men:

-- One foolproof hoodie outfit idea is to pair your favorite sweatshirt with a pair of slim fit jeans and classic kicks, like an Air Force 1, in black or white.
+- One foolproof hoodie outfit idea is to pair your favourite sweatshirt with a pair of slim-fit jeans and classic kicks, like an Air Force 1, in black or white.

-- Go for the sweatsuit look in a cozy, oversized hoodie and a matching pair of joggers or leggings.
+- Go for the tracksuit look in a cosy, oversized hoodie and a matching pair of joggers or leggings.
 Slip on a pair of sporty shoes, such as the Nike Huarache, to complete the outfit.

-- Basketball shorts or track pants look great as an outfit with a solid-color hoodie and a pair of Nike Air Max sneakers for optimal comfort.
+- Basketball shorts or tracksuit bottoms look great as an outfit with a solid-colour hoodie and a pair of Nike Air Max sneakers for optimal comfort.

 A More Polished Look